BioinfoSupport/rnaseq/README.md

  1) Make sure `docker` (https://www.docker.com) is installed on your system and is running.

- 2) Download or clone the current repository.
+ 2) Download or clone the repository containing the pipeline.
 ```
 git clone 'https://github.com/BioinfoSupport/rnaseq-pipeline.git' my_new_project
 ```